osmosis-labs/docs/developing/README.md

      Osmosis Frontend
     </div>
     <div class="text">
-     Leanr about the Osmosis frontend site.
+     Learn about the Osmosis frontend site.
     </div>
   </a>